eads/freelinking/README.txt

   use a table to keep track of freelinks and their targets.
 * Plugins are available to enhance FL3's functionality.
-See the PLUGINS.TXT file for information on how to write plugins for FL3, and see the plugins/ directory for the shipping plugins.
+See the PLUGINS.TXT file for information on how to write plugins for FL3, and see the plugins/ and modules/ directories for the shipping plugins.
 * Freelinks made with the "nodetitle" plugin (which mimics the behavior of previous versions of freelinking) do not run through the 'freelinking/' namespace.